-As of June 30, 2018, TWIA has participated in the following outreach events in 2018:
+As of August 31, 2018, TWIA participated in the following outreach events:

 Hurricane Preparedness Campaign

 Each year, prior to hurricane season, TWIA launches a Hurricane Preparedness Campaign to raise awareness about the value and core principals of being prepared.
 The campaign offers empowering information for our policyholders, educators, students, families located in our coverage area, Association employees, coastal community leaders, and influencers.